strangedev/timer/README.md

-worktimer stop # Stops recording times worktimer note "Some text" # Records a note in the current time slice so you know what you did at that time worktimer status # Prints the status of the timer
+worktimer stop # Stops recording times worktimer note "Some text" # Records a note in the current time slice so you know what you did at that time worktimer status # Prints the status of the timer worktimer report YYYY-MM-DD # Outputs stats for a given day
 ```

 ## How it works